1. Intelligence activities and intelligence information

 Protection of classified information

-In 2009, administration security audits were performed in organizational units of the Service, which focused on physical security of classified documents and procedures used to handle classified documents within the unit, maintenance of essential administrative tools (especially minutes of meetings) and maintenance of various records.
-The audits identified minor deficiencies only, which were rectified during or shortly after the audit.
+In 2008, administration security audits were performed in organizational units of the Service, which focused on physical security of classified documents and procedures used to handle classified documents within the unit, maintenance of essential administrative tools (especially minutes of meetings) and maintenance of various records.
+The audits identified minor deficiencies only, mostly those attributable to the latest changes in document-related SOPs.

 As to physical security, checks of conditions under which classified information was stored and kept were conducted as part of the process of updating of security projects.
 Regular functional tests of security elements installed in the Service’s buildings and facilities, including storage facilities and components of lock systems, were performed as well.